hkpeaks/peaks-consolidation/README.md

 FASTA format is a text-based format that supports bioinformatics.
 It is used for representing either nucleotide sequences or amino acid (protein) sequences.
 In this format, nucleotides or amino acids are represented using single-letter codes for five nucleobases— adenine (A), cytosine (C), guanine (G), thymine (T), and uracil (U).
 Unknown bases are represented by the letter N. The human genome is a diploid genome that contains 3.2 billion nucleotides.
 These nucleotides are packed into 23 pairs of chromosomes.

-## Software Releases
+## Peaks DataFrame Release Version Is Coming Soon By Jun 2023
-The timetable for the first release version for Windows/Linux will be managed to happen within this year.
+The first release version will support Windows/Linux.
 You can download it from the “Releases” section on this page.
+The initial version will cover the following command groups and commands:-

+1a.
+CurrentSetting - adjust the size of the partition of your large file and the number of threads to match your data and machine

+2. IO (a.
+ReadFile + b.
+WriteFile)

+3. Unique (a.
+Distinct Or b.
+GroupBy)

+4. JoinTable (a.BuildKeyValue + b.JoinKeyValue)

+5. Filter (a.
+Select Or b.
+SelectUnmatch)

+6a.
+SplitFile

+7a.
+Append - for Row/Column with adding Value/Formula

+Note:
+1,2,3.. represent command group a,b,c.. represent executable command
+If command group has over one commands, the command group e.g. "Filter" cannot be executed directly.

+The first release version will not include sorting because it requires more research works to solve the root problem of sorting billions of rows by many sorting columns (A/D).

 ## Polars and Peaks Benchmarking